 - Office Hours: I encourage you to stop by during office hours or make an appointment with me.
 I am happy to work with you on any difficulties you are encountering or questions you may have.
 We can speak in English or in Spanish. - Writing Center: The writing center tutors help students work on thesis development, argumentation, organization, coherency, clarity, transitions, and other elements of good writing.
 Depending on availability, there may be a bilingual tutor who can work with you on those elements of your paper in Spanish!
 Please note that they are not grammar tutors (see a departmental tutor for grammar).
-If you are interested, ask me or Dr. Hinnefeld about tutors who can also work in Spanish. - Reeves Library: In addition to the research materials, the library has a good collection of dictionaries and other language reference material.
-If you are serious about expanding your vocabulary, the monolingual (Spanish to Spanish) dictionaries are excellent resources.
-Reeves has a copy of the Diccionario de la Lengua Española put out by the Real Academia Española, as well as the fabulous Diccionario de Uso de María Moliner.
+If you are interested, ask Meg Mikovits or me about tutors who can work in Spanish. - Reeves Library: In addition to the research materials, the library has a good collection of dictionaries and other language reference material.
+If you are serious about expanding your vocabulary, the monolingual (Spanish to Spanish) dictionaries are excellent resources; Reeves has a copy of the Diccionario de la Lengua Española put out by the Real Academia Española, as well as the fabulous Diccionario de Uso de María Moliner.
 The latter has great examples of general and regional uses of different words.
-The class will attend a short session focused on databases and performing searches on material relevant to this class.

-- Online Resources.
+The class will attend a short session focused on databases and performing searches on material relevant to this class. - Online Resources.
 The Diccionario de la lengua española from the Real Academia Española is an excellent resource that is now available online at http://buscon.rae.es/drael/.
 Select: Búsqueda sin signos diacríticos if you cannot use accents and tildes.
-If the word is a verb, you will be able to see all the conjugations. - Grammar Tutors: The Department of Foreign Languages prepares a list of tutors at the beginning of each semester, including ones for advanced students.
-The department pays the peer tutors, so it's free for you.
-They're a great resource! - Office of Learning Services: The folks at Learning Services help students with strategies to succeed in the academic environment, and they can help you establish habits that will be useful after college, too.
-In addition, if you would like to request accommodations under the Americans with Disabilities Act, you should schedule an appointment with the Office of Learning Services. - Counseling Center: The counselors help students deal with the stressors of college life.
+If the word is a verb, you will be able to see all the conjugations. - Grammar Tutors: The Department of Foreign Languages prepares a list of tutors at the beginning of each semester, including ones for advanced students. - Academic Support Services: They help students with strategies to succeed in the academic environment, and they can help you establish habits that will be useful after college, too.
+In addition, if you would like to request accommodations under the Americans with Disabilities Act, you should schedule an appointment with the Ms. Elaine Mara. - Counseling Center: The counselors help students deal with the stressors of college life.
 If you are feeling overwhelmed, give them a call or stop by!